 Cheapest non-owner car insurance companies in Indiana

-The cheapest non-owner car insurance in Indiana is from Auto-Owners, with an average rate of $39.
+Auto-Owners is the cheapest non-owner car insurance in Indiana, with rates averaging $39.
 The second most affordable option in Indiana is Indiana Farmers Insurance, with an average rate of $139.

 The table below shows the most affordable non-owner car insurance companies in Indiana.